Raymond T. Chen

-Raymond Tsong-he Chen (陳中和; born 1968) is an American lawyer who has served as a United States circuit judge of the United States Court of Appeals for the Federal Circuit since 2013.
+Raymond Tsong-he Chen (陳中和 (Chén Zhōnghé); born 1968) is an American lawyer who has served as a United States circuit judge of the United States Court of Appeals for the Federal Circuit since 2013.

 Early life and education

 Chen was born in 1968 in New York City to a Taiwanese American family.
-He was educated and raised in Huntington Beach, California, where he graduated from Edison High School in 1986.
+He was raised in Huntington Beach, California, where he graduated from Edison High School in 1986.
 Both of his parents earned doctorates; Chen's father, Paul Chen, was a senior chemical engineer at an engineering company in Irvine, California, and his mother, Pei-ching Chen, worked as a software engineer at the NASA Jet Propulsion Laboratory.
 Chen's maternal grandfather, Tsuin-chen Ou, was a member of the Kuomintang who served as the vice minister of education in Taiwan.

 After high school, Chen received a scholarship from United Technologies to study at the University of California, Los Angeles, graduating in 1990 with a Bachelor of Science (B.S.) in electrical engineering with membership in Tau Beta Pi and Eta Kappa Nu.
 From 1989 to 1991, he was employed as a scientist for the law firm of Hecker & Harriman (now Hecker Law Group).
 He then earned a Juris Doctor (J.D.) from the New York University School of Law in 1994.